pluskal-lab/PiperFIM/README.md

 # Remarkable diversity of alkaloid scaffolds in *Piper fimbriulatum*
-This repository contains all the scripts needed to reproduce the data analysis and results of the manuscript "Remarkable diversity of alkaloid scaffolds in *Piper fimbriulatum*". <!-- Add bioRchive DOI -->
+This repository contains all the scripts needed to reproduce the data analysis and results of the manuscript "Remarkable diversity of alkaloid scaffolds in *Piper fimbriulatum*" (https://doi.org/10.1101/2024.12.10.627739).

 ## Requirements
 - [mzmine](https://mzio.io/mzmine-news/) software (v4.2.0)